exercism/v3/languages/csharp/docs/examples/new-concept-exercise-arrays.md

 ## Representer

-This exercise does not require any specific representation logic to be added to the [representer][docs-representer].
+This exercise does not require any specific representation logic to be added to the [representer][representer].

 ## Analyzer

-This exercise could benefit from having an [analyzer][docs-analyzer] that can comment on:
+This exercise could benefit from having an [analyzer][analyzer] that can comment on:

 - Difference between `for` vs `foreach` loops.